Priceless (song)

 "Priceless" is a song by American band Maroon 5 featuring Thai rapper and singer Lisa.
-It was released through 222 Records and Interscope Records on May 2, 2025, as the lead single from the band's eighth studio album Love Is Like (2025).
+It was released through 222 Records and Interscope Records on May 2, 2025, as the lead single from the band's eighth studio album, Love Is Like (2025).
 A pop song with funk influences, it was produced by lead singer Adam Levine and bassist Sam Farrar from the band, Federico Vindver, JKash, and Mailbox; the former four wrote it alongside Lisa, Michael Pollack, Ali Tamposi, and Rhea Raj.
 It is the band's first single in almost two years since "Middle Ground", which was released on May 19, 2023.

 Background and release

-Maroon 5 released their seventh studio album Jordi in 2021, followed by the 2023 standalone digital single "Middle Ground" and its remix with Mickey Guyton.
-On April 7, 2025, lead singer Adam Levine confirmed on The Tonight Show Starring Jimmy Fallon that the band was planning on releasing a single "at the end of the month-ish".
+Maroon 5 released their seventh studio album, Jordi, in 2021, followed by the 2023 standalone digital single "Middle Ground" and its remix with Mickey Guyton.
+In April 2025, lead singer Adam Levine confirmed on The Tonight Show Starring Jimmy Fallon that the band was planning on releasing a single "at the end of the month-ish".
 The single would precede a new album slated to release around the summer and a tour starting "in the fall-ish".
-On April 23, Maroon 5 posted an Instagram photo taken from behind of Levine and a mystery lady standing side by side, staring out of a floor-to-ceiling window at a nighttime cityscape.
+On April 23, 2025, Maroon 5 posted an Instagram photo taken from behind of Levine and a mystery lady standing side by side, staring out of a floor-to-ceiling window at a nighttime cityscape.
 The next day, Lisa posted a clip with an audio snippet on her Instagram Story of herself lying back while seemingly filming a video in the same outfit as the original photo.

 On April 25, Maroon 5 confirmed their collaboration on "Priceless" and posted pre-save links for the release on Spotify and Apple Music alongside a short video showing Levine and Lisa playfully posing together during a photoshoot as the song's chorus played in the background.
 The band also shared a 15-second teaser on its Instagram Story of the track, while Levine posted black-and-white photos from its music video on his personal Instagram account, featuring a clapperboard with the names of director Aerin Moreno and cinematographer Russ Fraser as well as an aerial view image of Levine and Lisa resting against a balcony.
 On April 28, Maroon 5 revealed the song's release date of May 2 and its cover art featuring Levine and Lisa.